Table Mountain Hike South Africa: Route Guide

 Elevation gain: ≈ 2,300 ft / 700 m – a constant steep ascent on rocky stairs

-Time: 2–3 hours up; return in 5 minutes via the upper cable car station if wind allows
+Time: 2–3 hours up; return in 5 minutes via the upper cable car station if the wind allows

 Difficulty: Moderate to hard; Platteklip Gorge's difficulty is aerobic, not technical